 For 1873 Ebenezer 111 was created Honorary Secretary for Clydesdale Cricket Club, and the following year, on 21st March 1874, he was chosen to play for Clydesdale against Queens Park in the inaugural Scottish Football Association Cup Final.
 After an exciting match in front of 2,000 spectators the Clydesdale team were beaten 2 - 0.
 A book titled Scottish Football Reminiscences and Sketches by David Drummond Bone published in 1890 contains some references to Ebenezer and Clydesdale amongst which is a resume of Ebenezer’s footballing skills – “Ebenezer Hendry. - Mr. Hendry was more of a cricketer than a football player, and made many fine scores for his side during the early years of his career.
 With the exception of Mr. Gardner and Mr. Anderson, all the members of the Clydesdale could play cricket, and it was more for the purpose of keeping members together during the winter months that the dribbling game was started on Kinning Park (the old home of the senior cricket club of Glasgow).
 Mr. Hendry was a slow tackler, and took too long to get on the ball, but when he got a fair chance, was a very neat kicker, and showed good judgment.”

-Unfortunately, seven weeks after this event, on 13th May 1874, Ebenezer 11, aged 66, died of heart disease in Stirling.
+Unfortunately, seven weeks after this event, on 13th May 1874, Ebenezer 11, aged 66, died in Stirling.
+The cause of death was given as "Disease of the Heart - Years" with no suggestion that the accident of the May the previous year was a factor.
 The Alloa Advertiser of carried an announcement of his demise and a brief obituary.
 The line towards the end "Thereby hangs a little tale which it would be unprofitable further to refer to". presumably referes back to the accusation he disposed of the good-will of the business carried on by him in the "Star Hotel" to Mr. Menzies, refuted at the time in the advert announcing the opening of the Station Hotel.

 By the end of 1877 Ebenezer 111's family had grown to six, with the addition of Alexander, born on 23rd February 1876, and Agnes, born on 9th December 1877.